ay03/LangLearnDemo/README.md

 - 📂 Firebase credentials and storage buckets are kept secure and are **never exposed** in the public repo or APK.

-> ✅ These measures reflect best practices for beginner-level **cybersecurity** and responsible data handling in mobile app development.
+> ✅ Security features were implemented to protect user data and ensure privacy in both apps, using Firebase’s authentication and access control tools.

 ---